Wavefront Mapping for Absolute Atom Interferometry

 Practical LPAIs have a spread of velocities at each $\mathbf{r}$ due to the finite size of the initial, laser-cooled gas, and the observed wavefront curvature is reduced by the imperfect position-velocity correlation observed at the time of imaging.
 For a thermal gas with a Gaussian initial size $\sigma_0$ and final size $\sigma_f$, the expected wavefront is

-where $\beta = 1-\sigma_0^2/\sigma_f^2$.
+where $\beta = 1-\sigma_0^2/\sigma_f^2$~\cite{sm}.
 Equation (\ref{equ:radius correction}) is calculated by integrating the wavefront phase shifts over the atomic velocity and initial position distributions, similar to the calculation of finite-size corrections in point-source atom interferometry~\cite{hothDevelopmentCharacterizationInterferometer2015}.
 Equation (\ref{equ:radius correction}) includes a phase offset $\phi^*$ at $\mathbf{r} = 0$; this offset is maximally $\phi^* = k_{\rm eff}\sigma_0^2/8R_{\rm light}$ in the limit of large expansion where $\beta = 1$ and $T_{\rm ex } = 2T$.

 In our LPAI, the spatial phase mapping procedure with k-reversal was repeated as $R_{\mathrm{light}}$ was varied over a range of $\approx -8$~m to $+8$~m as shown in Fig.~\ref{fig:fig3}.
-For these measurements, 480 runs of the interferometer sequence were used at each mirror position, and the resulting maps of $\phi_{\mathrm{even}}$ were fit to an azimuthally symmetrical parabola as
+For these measurements, 480 runs of the interferometer sequence were used at each mirror position, and the maximum variation of the retro-reflected light intensity from the applied curvature is $< 10 \ \%$ at the atoms.
+The resulting maps of $\phi_{\mathrm{even}}$ were fit to parabolic surfaces~\cite{sm} as

 The extracted values for $\kappa$ are shown in Fig.~\ref{fig:fig3}(b), and the data agree with Eq.~(\ref{equ:radius correction}) with no free parameters as shown in the residuals plotted in Fig.~\ref{fig:fig3}(c).
 The ratio $\sigma_0/\sigma_f \approx 0.33$ for this data.